-El Salvador is currently considered as one of the most homophobic countries in Latin America.
+El Salvador is currently considered one of the most homophobic countries in Latin America.
 LGBTQIA+ people in El Salvador face high rates of violence and homicide with increasing hate crimes reports.
 Discrimination against Salvadoran LGBTQIA+ people remains widespread.
 They face persecution, torture, inhuman or degrading treatments, excessive use of force, illegal and arbitrary arrests and other forms of abuse.
-Social and economic marginalization further increase the risk of violence and isolation.
+Social and economic marginalisation further increase the risk of violence and isolation.
 Family members violence such as family rejection and discrimination, particularly for trans* women is common as well.
 They come with finding no job other than sex work which is at high risk with violence may come from gang members.
 The LGBTQIA+ community still faces heavy unacceptance and discrimination by the rest of the population driven by a religious and heavy machismo-based culture.
 Being LGBTQIA+ friendly is seen as being against nature, being anti-religious, anti-masculinity and even diabolic in Salvadoran society.

 Asociacion Colectivo Alejandria El Salvador, Asociacion Salvadorena de Derechos Humanos - Entre Amigos, Asociación Salvadoreña de Mujeres Transgénero, Transexuales y Travestis / DIKÉ LGBTI+, COMCAVIS TRANS, El SalvadorG, Espacio de Mujeres Lesbianas Salvadoreas por la diversidad – ESMULES, Jóvenes Voceras y Voceros por los Derechos Sexuales y Rerproductivos.

-Many LGBTQIA+ Salvadorans flee from home and seek asylum in different countries such as North American mostly United States and European countries including Belgium because of the lack of protection from violence and discrimination from the Salvadoran authorities and society.
+Many LGBTQIA+ Salvadorans flee from home and seek asylum in different countries such as North America mostly the United States and European countries including Belgium because of the lack of protection from violence and discrimination from the Salvadoran authorities and society.
 Between January 2007 and November 2017, over 1,200 LGBTQIA+ Salvadorans sought asylum in the United States due to fear of persecution for their sexual orientation and/or gender identity.